Course reserves are high-demand resources assigned for a specific course.

-I'm auditing a class, but I cannot access the Chalk course site.
+I'm auditing a class, but I cannot access the Chalk or Canvas course site.
 How do I access reserve items for the course?

-You must contact the instructor and ask to be added to the Chalk site for the course.
+You must contact the instructor and ask to be added to the Chalk or Canvas site for the course.
 Once you are added, you will be able to access course reserve items.

 Why can't I access the reserve readings from my course from last quarter?

 Due to copyright, we need to remove items on reserve after the course is completed.
 If you remember the reading, Ask a Librarian.
 We may be able to find another version of the item for you.

 What are permanent reserves and how do I find them?